chinawrj/ipcs-speed-test/README.md

 Some experiments concerning the performance of Linux ipcs/shm/mmap.
+Inspired by pipes-speed-test.

 ## Building and running